Six Material Issues

 Material Issue Identification Process

-Step 2: Prioritization of social issues
+Step 2: Prioritize social issues

-Using the list of 39 social issues identified in Step 1, we assessed the importance of issues to Seikagaku in light of its Corporate Philosophy, management strategies, and financial situation.
-Also, an external consultant scored, analyzed, and organized the issues from an outside perspective to assess the expectations of society, including diverse stakeholders.
-Based on the results of this assessment process, we prepared a social issues assessment matrix and shortlisted 17 high-priority social issues of importance to both Seikagaku and society.
+Also, external consultants scored, analyzed, and organized the issues from perspectives of diverse stakeholders to evaluate the expectations of society.
+Based on the results, we prepared a social issues assessment matrix and shortlisted 17 top-priority social issues to both us and society.

 The Social Issues Assessment Matrix